slatedocs/slate/source/includes/_pia.md

 }
 ```

 This endpoint receives purchase events from a particular app.
-The purchase events can contain receipt, pricing, and other information surrounding the purchase.
+The purchase events can contain receipt, pricing, and other information about the purchase.
 The purchase events will be processed, stored, and utilized in app analytics.

 ### HTTP Request